 Why would anyone do this?

-What’s more, I counted at least meat teas and one meat essence dish in this article.
+What’s more, we had meat teas and meat essence recipes in this article.
 Why not have the toast with one of those?
 Toast in water?
 If this was once a thing, it is one of those things that is best left in the past.

 I hope you enjoyed the study of invalid cookery from late-nineteenth century Britain.
 Taking a non-toast-glass-half-full view of things, the majority of the recipes ranged from acceptable to good.
 There were enough presentable recipes before the toast water to almost make me forget about the raw beef sandwiches.
 The toast water actually helped me forget about the raw beef sandwiches.
 I am not grateful enough to it to try toast water, but grateful nevertheless.